How Cypress Works

 Cypress knows and understands everything that happens in your application synchronously.
 It’s notified the moment the page loads, the moment the page unloads.
 It’s impossible for Cypress to miss elements when it fires events.
 Cypress even knows how fast an element is animating and will wait for it to stop!
 Additionally, it automatically waits for elements to become visible, to become enabled, and to stop being covered.
 When pages begin to transition, Cypress will pause command execution until the following page is fully loaded.
 You can even tell Cypress to wait on specific network requests to finish.

 Above all else Cypress has been built for usability.
 There are hundreds of custom error messages describing the exact reason Cypress failed your test.
 There is a rich UI which visually shows you the command execution, assertions, network requests, spies, stubs, page loads, or URL changes.
 Cypress takes snapshots of your application and enables you to time travel back to the state it was in when commands ran.
 You can use the Dev Tools while your tests run, you can see every console message, every network request.
 You can inspect elements, and you can even use debugger statements in your spec code or your application code.
-There is no fidelity loss - you can use all the tools you're already comfortable with.
+There is no fidelity loss - you can use all the tools you’re already comfortable with.
 This enables you to test and develop all at the same time.
-If you’re using the Dashboard, you have access to even more detailed insights on your tests’ performance, helping you to optimize your runs, and ship faster with more confidence.
+If you’re using Cypress Cloud, you have access to even more detailed insights on your tests’ performance, helping you to optimize your runs, and ship faster with more confidence.